qpdf/qpdf/manual/cli.rst

   - a.pdf page 5

-- You can specify a numeric argument to :qpdf:ref:`--collate`.
+- You can specify a numeric parameter to :qpdf:ref:`--collate`.
 With :samp:`--collate={n}`, pull groups of :samp:`{n}` pages from each file, as always, stopping when there are no more pages.
 For example, if you ran